sokolnikov911/facebook/README.md

 What difference between this fork and original opauth/facebook
 ---------

-1. Using large version of users photos;
+1. Using large version of users avatars;
-2. Using last version of Facebook API Graph.
+2. Using latest version of Facebook API Graph.

 License
 ---------